 Tips for this step:

-- Have a Career Counselor or Peer Career Educator take a look at your resume, cover letter, or curriculum vitae during an appointment or in a drop-in advising session.
+- Have a Career Advisor or Peer Career Educator take a look at your resume, cover letter, or curriculum vitae during an appointment or in a drop-in advising session.

 - Identify the duties and tasks of the position you are applying to